 I created this resource page so that tea enthusiasts could easily find the services, products, and companies to help you enjoy tea at its very best.
-I also listed resources that I use for my blog, since many of you have asked me about this.
-Here are my recommendations for tea lovers and bloggers alike.
+I also listed resources that I use for my blog since many of you have asked me about this.

 Bookmark this page and check back often!
 This list will continue to evolve as I find different resources that are worthwhile.

-Recommendations for Tea Lovers
+Resources for Tea Lovers

-MatchaSource: Matcha tea comes in different grades.
+Matcha Source tea comes in different grades.
 Alissa White is the Founder of Matcha Source, an online retailer of premium matcha tea and specialty utensils for preparing and enjoying matcha.
 This shop focuses strictly on matcha, from ceremony grade to kitchen grade and everything in-between.
-What you pay for is flavor profile, not nutrients.
+What you pay for are flavor profile, not nutrients.

-TeaVivre: Specializes in authentic Chinese teas.
+TeaVivre specializes in authentic Chinese teas.
 100% natural.
 TeaVivre means Tea for Life.
-They carry a wide variety of unflavored teas and tea ware.
-TeaVivre is a group of tea lovers and aficionados from China, Canada and France.
+They carry a wide variety of unflavored teas and teaware.
+TeaVivre is a group of tea lovers and aficionados from China, Canada, and France.
 All living in China, they frequently visit China's tea plantations tracking down only truly exceptional teas.
 Known for their green teas, some rare green teas such as Ming Qian Long Jing.

-VerdantTea: A marketplace for small family tea farmers, directly from their farm to your cup.
+Verdant Tea is a marketplace for small family tea farmers, directly from their farm to your cup.
 This Minnesota tea shop has a unique approach to tea shopping.
 You don't shop by the tea type or by the country - you shop by the farmer.
 The estates are listed and you virtually meet the family growing the tea.
-They specialize in a variety Chinese teas black, green, white, Pu-erh, and herbals.
+They specialize in a variety of Chinese teas black, green, white, Pu-erh, and herbals.

-Recommendations for Tea Lovers
+Resources for Tea Accessories

 Alessi Michael Graves Kettle with Bird Whistle, Blue Handle: How cute is this?
 If you’re looking for something with a little more style, I absolutely love this tea kettle.
 It’s a beautiful design and I love the little bird as the whistle.
 It is a little pricier but it would definitely make a very beautiful and thoughtful gift.
 This kettle has a wide base design, which is what you want for a quick boil.

-Timolino 12-Ounce TeaGo Vacuum Mug: I also have this tea tumbler and I love it, as well.
+Mountain Tea Tumbler: I also have this tea tumbler and I love it.
 The seal is tight and the tea temperature is kept hot for many hours.
 You can't have too many tea tumblers!
-It has a stainless steel basket to hold loose leaf tea but allows you to sip from the top without sipping up tea leaves.
+It has a large stainless steel basket to hold loose leaf tea but allows you to sip from the top without sipping up tea leaves.
 A great design.
 You can leave the basket in place or remove it after steeping time is up.

-Caffèsta Stainless Steel Loose Leaf Tea Infuser with Silicone Grip: A tea infuser is a must if you are drinking premium lose leaf teas.
+Caffèsta Stainless Steel Loose Leaf Tea Infuser with Silicone Grip: A tea infuser is a must if you are drinking premium loose leaf teas.
 Please don't buy one of those little tea balls.
 They don’t leave room for the larger leaves of specialty tea to unfurl properly.
 It's all about the art of the infusion - that’s where all the flavor comes from.
-I have found the best designs have a handle or rubber type grip to remove it from a mug, cup or tea pot.
+I have found the best designs have a handle or rubber type grip to remove it from a mug, cup or teapot.

 In those times when we all find ourselves in chaos, we can stop, take a breath, clear our minds, have some tea and make everything just a bit more Zen.”- Everything Zen

-Gaiwan: A Gaiwan consists of a porcelain tea cup with a lid and saucer.
+Gaiwan: A Gaiwan consists of a porcelain teacup with a lid and saucer.
 The Gaiwan is designed to be used with green and oolong teas of delicate flavor.
 The tea leaves are placed directly in the cup with the lid in place for infusing the tea leaves.
-The underside of the Gaiwan lid captures the aroma and is shared with guests before pouring the tea from the Gaiwan into separate porcelain tea cups.
+The underside of the Gaiwan lid captures the aroma and is shared with guests before pouring the tea from the Gaiwan into separate porcelain teacups.
 This one is from by Teavivre, one of my top tea sites.
 Go to my post The Miracle of Oolong Tea to see a Gaiwan in use.

-Best Books On Tea
+Resources for Books On Tea